 That concern for the poor is now the government’s job as we stuff our coffers and bedazzle our sanctuaries.

 And it’s killing us.
-The lie that we can serve both God and money is driving the American church over the cliff and into oblivion.
+The lie that we can serve both God and money [or political power] is driving the American church over the cliff and into oblivion.

 American Christians are certainly not the first in history to believe, erroneously, that we could have all the benefits of both this world and of the next.
 But we have mastered the art of trying.